Junkyeong-Choi/ComputerGraphics_HW/ReadMe.txt

 -- Files --

+- settings.h
+Header file that contains several global variables such as player size, ball velocity, and map size.

 - object.h
 Header file that contains Object class.
 This file defines the position of object as a 3-dimentional vector.
 It also